sofastack/sofa-ark/sofa-ark-samples/sample-springboot-ark/README.md

 If you want use other features of JUnit4 Framework, such as `@Before`, it's not a problem, just do as before.

 ### Run test case in SpringBoot Test
 `ArkBootRunner` is similar to `SpringRunner`, you can visit [this site](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-testing.html) for usage of the latter one.
-For running SpringBoot test case in SOFA Ark container, just use `@RunWith(ArkBootRunner.class)` instead of `@RunWith(SpringRunner.class)`.
+For running SpringBoot test case in SOFAArk container, just use `@RunWith(ArkBootRunner.class)` instead of `@RunWith(SpringRunner.class)`.
 Code as what the following shows:

 ```java
 @RunWith(ArkBootRunner.class)